-In manufacturing a projector which uses laser devise as light source, it is desirable to prevent workers from exposure to laser light emission which exceeds Class 1 AEL in order to protect workers' eye damages; otherwise, it is necessary to take measures listed in Table 6.1.1 and Table 6.2.1 through Table 6.2.3 in Section 6 in this guideline depending on the emitted laser light class.
+In manufacturing a projector which uses laser devise as light source, it is desirable to prevent workers from exposure to laser light emission which exceeds Class 1 AEL in order to protect workers' eye damages; otherwise, it is necessary to take measures listed in Table 1 to Table 4 depending on the emitted laser light class.
+Entrust specific countermeasures to manufacturers.